Midori (web browser): Features

+Reception

 The former Midori was recommended by Lifehacker due to its simplicity.
 The major points for criticism are the absence of the process isolation, the low number of available extensions and occasional crashes.

 Nick Veitch from TechRadar included Midori 0.2.2 in his 2010 list of the eight best web browsers for Linux.
 At that time he rated it as "5/10" and concluded, "while it does perform reasonably well all-round, there is no compelling reason to choose this browser over the default Gnome browser, Epiphany, or indeed any of the bigger boys".

 Himanshu Arora of Computerworld reviewed Midori 0.5.4 in November 2013 and praised the browser's speed and uncluttered interface, while additionally underlining the private browsing which uses a separate launch icon and displays the details of this mode on the home tab.

 Victor Clarke from Gigaom praised the former Midori's minimalism in 2014 and stated that it will "satisfy your humble needs without slowing down your PC", despite stressing the lack of advanced functionality.